Practice Fidelity with Flashcards, Spelling and Quizzes

 The noun 'fidelity' has its etymological origins in Latin.
 It is derived from the Latin word 'fidelitas,' which is formed from 'fidelis,' meaning 'faithful' or 'loyal.'
 Therefore, 'fidelity' is directly connected to the concept of faithfulness and loyalty.
 It describes the quality or state of being faithful, loyal, and true to a commitment, promise, or obligation.
 'Fidelity' emphasizes the idea of unwavering trustworthiness and adherence to one's word or duty.
 Whether applied to relationships, agreements, or principles, it underscores the steadfast and reliable nature of keeping faith and being true to one's word.
 The etymology of 'fidelity' reflects its historical and linguistic connection to the virtues of faithfulness and loyalty, making it a key term in discussions of trust and commitment.

-Quiz: Find the meaning of fidelity
+Find the correct meaning of the noun fidelity:

 Try Again!